 Bear Lake State Park seeks to improve park facilities and resources by protecting and preserving its natural habitat, while also offering recreational activities for public use.
 Around 15,000 campers visit the Bear Lake State Park every year to enjoy a number of activities including hiking, kite flying, skiing, and much more.

-Bear Lake State Park spans 966 acres at an elevation of 5,900 ft. creating a mix of trails of high and low intensity.
+Bear Lake State Park spans 966 acres at an elevation of 5,900 feet. creating a mix of trails of high and low intensity.
 You can explore through easy trails as well as difficult ones to see some truly spectacular mountain views and high-altitude lakes during your hiking experience.
-This park appeals to outdoor enthusiast of many types.
-People with families can enjoy more relaxed activities on low elevation points, while adventurous outdoor enthusiast can experience more challenging hiking and biking trails.
+This park appeals to outdoor enthusiasts of many types.
+People with families can enjoy more relaxed activities on low elevation points, while adventurous outdoor enthusiasts can experience more challenging hiking and biking trails.

 Bear Lake State Park is located in southeastern corner of Idaho and overlooks the cache mountain range. it is located on Highway 89, north of Garden City.
 The park can be reached from many routes as it lies 133 miles North of Salt Lake City (three hour drive), 118 miles South of Pocatello (two hour drive), and 134 miles South of Jackson, WY.
 It can easily be accessed by RV, car, motorhomes and Big Rigs.
 Once inside park grounds paved and graveled roads lead to the boat ramp and various campsites, picnic areas, restrooms and shelters dotted around the park.

-There are 47 serviced campsites, two ADA campsites and three group shelters with facilities like electric hookups, vault toilet, water and dump stations.
+There are 47 serviced campsites, two ADA campsites and three group shelters with facilities like electric hookups, water hookups, vault toilet, water and dump stations.
+If RVers are going to hook up to the water, they are asked to bring a splitter so the neighboring site can access water, as well.
 Bear Lake State Park can entertain up to 50 campers on their group sites, which are available for day use as well as night stays.
-Most RV campsites are back-in, while some are pull-through and are spacious enough for larger RVs, motor homes and Big Rigs.
+Most RV campsites are back-in, while some are pull-through and are spacious enough for larger RVs, motorhomes and Big Rigs.

 When visiting Bear Lake State Park, guests can choose from a number of hiking trails that vary in length and difficulty.
 These trails have low and high elevation points that offer breath-taking mountain views with aspen forests, alpine wildflower meadows, and photo-worthy mountain lakes.
 The Limber Pine trail is an easy one-mile round trip perfect for families and children alike.
 The Laketown Canyon Trail is a seven-mile round trip that offers more of a challenge to the average hiker.
 The Sink Hollow Trail is a moderate nine-mile round trip with other challenging trails that include the north fork of Saint Charles Canyon and hike steam mill hollow in Logan Canyon.
 You can also explore the caves and see several historic points on your hike that adds to the entire experience.